flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

 - Failure of both SFCC Slat Channels
 - Failure of the green and blue hydraulic system

-!!! warning „Approach and Landing with Alternate Law“
+!!! warning “Approach and Landing with Alternate Law“
     When deploying the Landing Gear under Alternate Law **and** the Autopilot is disconnected the controls switch directly to [Direct Law](#Direct-Law).
     Loss of all protections on final approach should be anticipated and the flightcrew should prepare to take over pitch trimming for landing.